 Finally, in this model company offers customized recurring charges for each customer.
 Each pricing scenario will be defined internally (set custom price) or externally (name your price).
 Prices are typically saved as a contract that has a certain validity period.

 Flexibility of the SaaS business means there is an extreme flexibility in the pricing model, and the most common are mentioned above.
-Some models are better suited to one type of model vs. another, and there may need for companies to alter their model over time as their business grows and evolves.
+Therefore, some models are better suited to one type of model vs. another, and there may need for companies to alter their model over time as their business grows and evolves.

 PlanMill Ltd. is a leading provider of user-friendly web-based CRM, PROJECT and ERP Cloud solutions designed for the service business.
 We enable organizations to streamline business processes, improve control of their customers, personnel, projects and finance – while enhancing productivity and profitability.